hphelion/documentation/commercial/GA1/ceph/commercial-ceph-helion-openstack-nova-ceph-Storage.md

 			service nova-scheduler restart
 			service nova-conductor restart

-	* From over cloud controller node0, running the below commands.

-			"source /root/stackrc" file

 <list of screenshot need to be added. page number 87-91>

 ###Attaching the Cinder volume to the Nova instance

-You can attach the cinder volume to the nova instance in two ways:
+There are two ways to attach a cinder volume to a nova instance.

-* Horizon
+* Using the Horizon UI Dashboard
-* Command LIne interfae
+* Using Command Line Interface (CLI)

+**Using the Horizon UI Dashboard**

+To attach a cinder volume to a nova instance, do the following:

 1. In the Horizon dashboard, click the **Project** Tab.
 The tab displays with options in the left panel.

-2. Click **Compute** and then select Volume to open Volume page.
+2. Click **Compute** and then select **Volume** to open Volume page.
-3. Click More Action tab and select Edit Attachments.
+3. Click **More Action** tab and select** Edit Attachments**.
 Manage Volume Attachments page displays.
-4. Click Attach to Instance drop-down list and select the instance.
+4. Click **Attach** to **Instance** drop-down list and select the instance.
-5. In the Device Name box, enter the name of the name for the selected instance.
+5. In the **Device Name** box, enter the name of the name for the selected instance.
-6. Click Attach Volume to attach the cinder volume to the nova instance, else click Cancel.
+6. Click **Attach Volume** to attach the cinder volume to the nova instance, else click Cancel.

+**Listing instance from Horizon**:

+1. In the Horizon dashboard, click the **Project** Tab.
+The tab displays with options in the left panel.

+2. Click **Compute** and then select **Instance** to open Volume page.
+Instance page is displayed.
+You can view the all the instances and the console log in Horizon UI.

-For Command Line Interface:
+**Using Command Line Interface (CLI)**

+To attach a cinder volume to a nova instance, do the following:

 1. Login to seed

+		ssh <seed IP address>

 2. Login to Overcloud Horizon.

+		ssh heat-admin@<overcloud IP address>

-3. Execute the following command:
+3. Execute the following command from overcloud controller node0:

-		cinder list
+		source /root/stackrc

+4. List the existing VM

 		nova list

+5. List the existing glance image

+		glance index

+6. List nova list

+		rados lapools

+7. List the ceph resource

+		ceoh df
+8. **What does the following command do?**

+		ceph -w

+9. Execute the following command to create an instance with RDB backend

+**command required?**

+10. List all nova instances

+		nova list

+11. **What does the following command do?**

+		ceph -w

+12. Logging in the instance from KVM host

+**commands required?**

 	It displays the instances where the cinder volume is attached.

-screen shot
+#####Verify Cinder volume attachment to a nova instance

+Now the Cinder volume is attached to a nova instance.
+Perform the following steps to verify the attachment.

+1. Execute the following command to view all the volumes

+		# cinder list

+2. Execute the following command to view the Nova instance

+		nova list

-4. To view the details of the attached volume, execute the following command
+3. To view the details of the attached volume, execute the following command

-		# cinder show <ID>
+		# cinder show  <volume ID>

 	For example:

-	# cinder show 580d3e95-970f-4a9c-92ea-284799dcbc82
+		cinder show 580d3e95-970f-4a9c-92ea-284799dcbc82

 	Output:

 		+--------------------------------------+---------------------------------------------------------------------------------------------------------------------------------+
 		| Property 							   | Value                           															   									 |